If you are willing to consider a child with complex needs or a sibling group then we can offer you an Adoption Support Package for your family.

 - Child Tax Credit (Gov.UK) – apply when your child is placed with you.

-- You may get an allowance for disabled children (DLA); the NHS after adoption information is helpful to refer to.
+- You may get an allowance for disabled children (DLA)

 - There are travel concessions for disabled children, which can help with visits to clinics and outpatient appointments